pravega/pravega/documentation/src/docs/controller-service.md

 - A Transaction commit entails merging the Transaction Segment into its parent Segment.
 This works perfectly in absence of scale.
      - However, because of scaling of a Stream, some of the parent Segments for Transaction's shadow Stream Segments could have been sealed away.
      - In such instance, when we attempt to commit a Transactions we may not have parent Segments in which Transaction Segments could be merged into.
      - One approach to mitigate this could have been to prevent scaling operation while there were ongoing Transactions.
 However, this could stall scaling for an arbitrarily large period of time and would be detrimental.
-Instead, controller decouples scale and Transactions and allows either to occur concurrently without impacting workings of the other.
+Instead, Controller decouples scale and Transactions and allows either to occur concurrently without impacting workings of the other.
 This is achieved by using a scheme called **Rolling Transactions**.

 #### Rolling Transactions

-This is achieved by using a scheme (Rolling Transactions) where controller allows Transaction Segments to outlive their parent Segments and whenever their commits are issued, at a logical level controller elevates the Transaction Segments as first class Segments and includes them in a new epoch in the epoch time series of the Stream.
+This is achieved by using a scheme (Rolling Transactions) where Controller allows Transaction Segments to outlive their parent Segments and whenever their commits are issued, at a logical level Controller elevates the Transaction Segments as first class Segments and includes them in a new epoch in the epoch time series of the Stream.

 1. Transactions are created in an older epoch and when they are attempted to be committed, the latest epoch is sealed, Transactions are rolled over and included and then a duplicate of the latest epoch is created for Stream to restore its previous state before rolling of Transactions.
 2. This ensures that Transactions could be created at any time and then be committed at any time without interfering with any other Stream processing.
-3. The commit workflow on the controller guarantees that once started it will attempt to commit each of the identified Transactions with indefinite retries until they all succeed.
+3. The commit workflow on the Controller guarantees that once started it will attempt to commit each of the identified Transactions with indefinite retries until they all succeed.
 4. Once a Transaction is committed successfully, the record for the Transaction is removed from under its epoch root.

 ### Abort Transaction